-Don’t forget your rental bond
+Don’t forget about the rental bond and extra costs

 Rental application FAQs

 Q: What can I do to improve my rental application?
 Being organised is critical to increasing your chances of success with your rental application.
 Gather all the required documents and identification to submit your application.
 Don’t forget to include multiple contact numbers and emails for the references you provide.